How effective can simple ordinal peer grading be?: Validation of our framework

-We conclude the presentation of our experimental results with a comparison of the type orderings of the optimal aggregation rules for Mallows and its $100$-sample and $1000$-sample approximations; these are presented in Table \ref{tab:rules}.
-Therein, we can see that the optimal rule for the $1000$-sample noise model according to the all2all performance objective is very close (but not identical) to the Mallows-optimal rule.
-The optimal rule for the $100$-sample noise model is substantially different (this difference is more apparent in lower positions of the ordering which cannot be included here).
-An interesting characteristic of optimal rules for Mallows and its approximations is that the orderings of types are not monotonic.
-For example, type $(1,1,1,1,1,5)$ is always ahead of $(1,1,1,1,1,2)$.
+We conclude the presentation of our simulation results with a comparison of the type orderings of the optimal aggregation rules for Mallows and RUM and their $100$- and $1000$-sample approximations; these are presented in Tables \ref{tab:rules} and \ref{tab:rum-rules}.
+Therein, we can see that the optimal rules for the $1000$-sample noise models according to the all2all performance objective are very close (but not identical) to the Mallows- and RUM-optimal rules.
+The optimal rules for the $100$-sample noise models are substantially different (these differences are more apparent in lower positions of the orderings which cannot be included here).
+An interesting characteristic of optimal rules for Mallows, RUM and their approximations is that the orderings of types are non-monotonic.
+For example, type $(1,1,1,1,1,5)$ is always ahead of $(1,1,1,1,1,2)$ for the Mallows model and its approximations.
 This justifies our decision to study type-ordering aggregation rules and ignore positional scoring rules; clearly, no positional scoring rule would come up with non-monotonic orderings of types.